 Each brand — and audience — has unique needs.
 There’s no universal approach to building the right brand suitability strategy.
 Implementing best practices in values-based marketing across digital marketing campaigns reinforces a company’s values to their consumers.
 It’s critical, therefore, that brands work with publishers and tech partners to ensure they’re balancing their values with brand protection while maintaining scale in their marketing approach.

 Values-based marketing is a transformative approach that allows brands to connect with their target audience.
-In addition to communicating company values, values-based marketing positions brands to make positive changes to society and the environment.
-Ad verification is an integral piece of an effective values-based marketing strategy, and partners like Group Black will help pave the way for a strong future in the digital marketing landscape.
+Ad verification is an integral piece of an effective values-based marketing strategy, and partners between verification companies, publishers and advertisers will help pave the way for a strong future in the digital marketing landscape.

-If you are a publisher network or other group interested in exploring a similar partnership to the one DV and Group Black now share, please email brandsafetypartners@doubleverify.com.
+If you are a publisher network or other group interested in exploring a similar partnership with DV, please email BrandSafetyPartners@DoubleVerify.com.

 If you are an advertiser and would like to learn more about how DV can help you build a brand safety and suitability strategy that reflects your brand’s values, please email Sales@DoubleVerify.com.